|

 carried by winds of 250 mph inflicts lethal injuries throughout the area.
 At least 50 percent of people in the area die immediately,

+prior to any injuries from radiation or the developing firestorm.
 Of course, our knowledge of these effects is not entirely hypothetical.
 Nuclear weapons, with roughly one seventieth of

 the power of the 1 megaton bomb just described, were twice used by the United States in August 1945.
 One atomic bomb was dropped